AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Workload Representation

-\begin{itemize}[leftmargin=10.2pt] \item \textbf{Table and column name:} Table and column names are the key attributes for indexes.
-In addition, the semantics of the table and column names can usually offer the LLMs additional information during index recommendation.
-For simplification, the format `TableName.ColumnName' will be used in the column candidate for LLMs to choose during the selection phase; \item \textbf{Column operator type:} Operators play important roles in index recommendation.
+\begin{itemize}[leftmargin=*] \item \textbf{Indexable column names:} Table and column names are the key attributes for constructing indexes.
+We define each column that appears in the workload as an `indexable column'.
+Specifically, the format `TableName.ColumnName' will be used in the column candidate for LLMs to choose during the selection phase; \item \textbf{Column operator type:} Operators play important roles in index recommendation.
 Indexes can post a significant change in the efficiency of an operation.
 The operators related to the indexable column can be easily accessed in a query plan; \item \textbf{Estimated column cardinality:} As one of the key attributes affecting index selection, cardinality represents the uniqueness of data values contained in a column.
 Generally, indexes on higher cardinality columns allow easier access to specific rows.
-However, indexes on low cardinality columns may also help in specific situations, for example, the column value queried is extremely infrequent compared to the other values in the same column; \item \textbf{Column distribution:} Column distribution includes data histogram, minimum, and maximum values within the column.
+However, indexes on low cardinality columns may also be beneficial in specific situations, such as when the queried column value is extremely infrequent compared to others in the same column; \item \textbf{Column distribution:} Column distribution includes data histogram, minimum, and maximum values within the column.
 Combining the column distribution and column cardinality, LLM can have better discrimination of more and less effective indexes; \item \textbf{Estimated column storage:} To optimize the efficiency of the indexes selected, it is necessary to keep track of the storage cost of the current index recommendation.
 Although the real storage cost can not be calculated before the actual index creation, the database optimizers can estimate the storage using hypothetical indexes~\cite{hypopg}; \item \textbf{Estimated column utility:} Apart from the information above, an estimation of the potential improvement from a column index is vital for telling if a column candidate is worth selecting~\cite{distill}.
-We define the utility of a potential index on a query as follows: \begin{definition} (Index Utility): Given an index $I$ to create and a query $q$, the utility $U_I(q)$ of creating the index $I$ for $q$ is defined by query total cost without and with index $I$ per unit of storage cost: where the database optimizer uses $Est.\ Cost(q)$ to estimate the total time cost of the query $q$, and uses $Est.\ Storage(I)$ to estimate the storage cost of the index $I$. \end{definition} The utility of a column $c$ on query $q$ will then be calculated as $U_c(q)$.
+We define the utility of a potential index on a query as follows: \begin{definition} (Index Utility): Given an index $I$ and a query $q$, the utility $U_I(q)$ of creating the index $I$ for $q$ is defined by query total cost without and with index $I$ per unit of storage cost: where database optimisor uses $Est.\ Cost(q)$ to estimate the total time cost of the query $q$, and uses $Est.\ Storage(I)$ to estimate the storage cost of the index $I$. \end{definition} The utility of a column $c$ on query $q$ will then be calculated as $U_c(q)$.
 From the calculation, the estimated column utility is designed to be compound information, including column cardinality, query selectivity, and operations on the column. \end{itemize}